polesapart/timekpr-next/README.md

 monitor" does this pretty well, look for process name or command or commandline columns, they are your best friends in this.
 You can always ask your favourite web search engine or community how to determine process executable name.

-Since process mask for PlayTime activity is basically a name of executable (case sensitive!), a simple ```top -c -d 1``` in terminal usually will do the trick to find one.
+Since process mask for PlayTime activity is basically a name of executable or full command line in case ["Enhanced activity monitor"](#playtimeenhancedactivitymonitor) is enabled (case sensitive!), a simple ```top -c -d 1``` in terminal usually will do the trick to find one.
 Games, when running, usually use most resources compared to anything else, so they will be on top.

 Watch for COMMAND column.
 If the process looks very much like activity you want to limit, take actual executable name, without path, and fill it in the process mask field.
 Here's the example for Discord Canary, in the process list I see ```/opt/discord-canary/DiscordCanary --type=renderer ...```, only